Learn how ramping up your digital presence can help you improve the customer experience.

 3. Mutually rewarding loyalty programs

-Loyalty programs have been found to strengthen bonds with existing customers and positively impact visit and sales figures: Recent research from Clarus Commerce shows that 87 percent of consumers who like a company’s loyalty program will choose that company over a competitor with lower prices.
+Loyalty programs have been found to strengthen bonds with existing customers and positively impact visit and sales figures: A recent survey from Ebbo found that 81% of consumers agree that brands with a loyalty program makes it more likely they’ll purchase from that brand.
 Since the vast majority of consumers prefer rewards apps over punch cards, this is a great place to digitize.

 While loyalty programs do tend to require some maintenance, their advantages can make the effort worthwhile.
 Consider the following tips and tricks to help boost such a program’s impact: